-I’ve been designing a new and unique training workshop focused on helping individuals and organizations advance towards an innovative culture that is Agile.
+I’ve been designing and leading a unique training workshop focused on helping individuals and organizations advance towards an Agile Mindset and an innovative culture that is Agile.
 The framework I’m focusing on utilizes Scrum.
 This training workshop helps individuals and teams apply Agile principles and a Scrum framework to the work they do and ultimately for a culture of innovation in their organization that is agile and embraces design thinking and lean methods.
 Since this workshop is focused on the culture, it is recommended that all people in the organization or department share in it since all can apply some of the insights to their own work as professions, team members, or contributors to the organization and their clients.
 Many of these activities can be done in-person or remotely and templates help with this.
 One of my favorite collections of agile templates is found here from Miro.
 These agile activities can be done on an online or physical whiteboard.

 How to Start Learning Agile & Scrum – A REAL Training Activity